designerkamal/obopay.github.io/obopay-payment-sdk-web.md

     2) OPERATION_IN_PROGRESS  : While the SDK is showing a pop up UI for an API action and you request for another API action.
     3) USER_NOT_ACTIVATED     : Calling any SDK API without activating / logging in the user.

+    4) NetworkNotPresent      : If there is a network related issue

+    5) USER_DISMISSED         : If user dismisses the Obopay app